 She didn’t say anything, then, just looked out east towards the river.
 And I felt like in her mind she could see that disappeared city crushed and burning.

 Let’s go down, I said eventually, after we’d stood for fifteen minutes.
 And, after one last look at the view that stretched out east across the city towards the river and beyond, we turned and walked away from the edge.
 The lift pinged as it arrived and the doors opened.
 And there, sitting on her stool, was the same old woman.
 In the descending lift she never once showed she might recognise us from the trip up only forty-five minutes earlier.

 Around us Warsaw moved.
 People walked the pavements – professionals about their business, locals on errands, tourists wandering, like us, towards further attractions – and traffic hummed along the wide boulevards and avenues.

 I love this place, Laura said.
 Tomorrow we’ll go to one of the big parks.
 The trees turning orange are just spectacular, and there is this hilarious Tex-Mex place where the American diplomats all go.

 Sounds great, I said.

 It’s a funny thing, she said, when you end up somewhere by accident but it ends up just fitting.
 You know?

-That is amazing, I said, not wanting to point out that she had said the exact same thing about London when she’d first move there eight years before.
+That is amazing, I said, not wanting to point out that she had said the exact same thing about London when she’d first moved there eight years before.
 The way she’d talked about the city then was part of what convinced me to follow her.
-Talking to her on the phone, in the flat in Johannesburg I shared with film school friends, I had such a sense of missing out on some great adventure that I felt compelled to discover it for myself.
+Talking to her on the phone, sitting in the flat in Johannesburg I shared with film school friends, I had such a sense of missing out on some great adventure that I felt compelled to discover it for myself.
 It was only later I realised she’d been desperate for me to join her, made lonely by a city that didn’t care how much she wanted it to love her back.

 Around us, as we walked, the Warsaw changed – concrete gave way to stone and brick.